chuanchuan-Dong/Chalmers_DAT565/README.md

 # Chalmers_DAT565
-This Repository works for Chalmers DAT565, Works with Ziyuan and Mengxi
+This Repository works for Chalmers DAT565, Working with Ziyuan, Mengxi and Yuchuan